undefined-io/hyperdrive/README.md

 # Hyperdrive

-A fully open container based continuous deployment PaaS.
+An experiment in creating a container based continuous deployment PaaS using mainly bash script

 [Read the documentation](http://undefined-io.github.io/hyperdrive)

-# Overview

-**NOTE:** Still in development, and by no means production ready
+**DISCONTINUED**